 Yesod is an introductory, six-session, facilitated, virtual training program designed to train facilitators to lead introductory TMI courses in the unique skills of Mussar facilitation.

 You will interact on a deep level with other trainees in a small and intimate va’ad, fostering your own growth in a process of learning, practice, and reflection.
-You will study and practice two foundational middot that illustrate Mussar insight and methods: humility/anavah and enthusiasm/zerizut.
+You will study and practice two foundational middot that illustrate Mussar insight and methods: trust/bitachon and honor/kavod.

 Yesod is for you if you have general facilitation skills and a foundation in Mussar teachings and practices.
 You must also have the desire to engage in essential components of Mussar practice in order to bring that knowledge to your facilitation.
 You will also need emotional maturity, stability, qualities of openness, honesty, and inquiry, and a willingness to learn.
 You should be aware of your own characteristics, emotions, and feelings and how that might impact your leadership.
 To be part of this program, you should also be willing to seek and accept feedback.

-Yesod qualifies you to integrate Mussar into your own programs or lead any of the following: A Taste of Mussar, A Season of Mussar I and II, Everyday Holiness, Seeking Everyday Holiness, Path of the Mensch, You Shall Be Holy, Toolbox: Mussar for Millennials, Mussar for Children.
+Yesod qualifies you to integrate Mussar into your own program or lead any of the following: A Taste of Mussar, Pathway to the Inner Life, A Season of Mussar, Seeking Everyday Holiness, Gates of Everyday Holiness, Inner Ladder, Challenges and Choices Teen Mussar Curriculum, Mussar for Children.

 - Complimentary, one-year membership in The Facilitators Network, a program to support your professional development as a Mussar facilitator.